marchellll/golang-service-template/README.md

 # create a manual new migration
 # dont forget to add up and down sql scripts
+# the atals command above already did this, if we want to do it manually, this is the way
 docker run -v ./migrations:/migrations  --rm migrate/migrate create -ext sql -dir migrations create_users_table

 # apply the migration